zschreib1/Xplayn-content-management-system/README.md

 # XPlayn-sample

-Excerpts from *XPlayn*, a **content management system** (CMS) **web app** that I created that helps users build interactive stories that come to life as they scroll.
+Excerpts from *XPlayn*, a **content management system** (CMS) **web app** that I created that helps users build interactive stories that come to life as they scroll, using **Python** and **Django** for the back end, **JavaScript** for the front end to dynamically manipulate the HTML DOM.
+I wrote my own JavaScript **API routes** to query the database from the client-side, without having to access the server.

 These coding segments implement adding a story to the database.
 Each story consists of:
 - a title,
 - a subtitle, and
 - chapters (with a text description, an image url and a caption).

-I used **Python** and **Django** for the back end, **JavaScript** for the front end to dynamically manipulate the HTML DOM.
-I wrote my own JavaScript **API routes** to query the database from the client-side, without having to access the server.

 **FUNCTIONALITIES & PAGE INTERACTIVITY:**
 - When pressed, the button triggers the appearance of an input form on the page.